Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Schrödingerised Kernel Neural Operator

+We now instantiate the $(d+1)$-dimensional framework in Section~\ref{Section_2} with a Fourier-based model, called the Schrödingerised Kernel Neural Operator (SKNO).
+Specifically, SKNO evolves the lifted latent function \(v(x,p)\) by using Fourier-based operators over the physical coordinate \(x\) and the auxiliary \(p\).

+\textit{Naming.} The term ``Schrödingerised'' reflects the use of Fourier-domain propagation on the introduced auxiliary phase-like coordinate as in the Schrödingerised solver.
+In our work, Schrödingerisation ONLY serves as design inspiration for building structured operator evolution along the auxiliary coordinate.

-An overview of the SKNO architecture is shown in Fig.~\ref{fig:arc_D_x}.
-Except for the lifting and measuring modules, we implement the SKNO by constructing signal propagators with the kernel integration in Equ.\ref{Equ_8}, and with the aid of residuals.
-Each of them propagates the $d+1$ dimensional signal $\boldsymbol{v}_l$ with different structural biases on global or local regions on $D_x$.
+An overview of the SKNO architecture is shown in Figure~\ref{fig:arc_D_x}.
+Beyond the lifting and recovering modules, SKNO is built from signal propagators that instantiate the kernel integration in Eq.~\eqref{Equ_10} through structured physical-domain and auxiliary-domain updates, together with bias terms and residual connections.

-\paragraph{Lifting and Recovering} For the lifting module in SKNO, we choose the simplest way to implement $w(p)$ in Equ.\ref{Equ_7} with a linear layer, which balances the representation flexibility with computational efficiency.
-From Example \ref{example_1}, \textit{Step 3}, we have flexible implementation choices for $\chi(p)$ in Equ.\ref{Equ_9}.
-For highlighting the power of our $d+1$ dimensional evolving design, here we keep using MLP as the projection layer in other works, where the last linear layer implements the integration in Equ.\ref{Equ_9} as numerical quadrature.
-We also conducted comprehensive experiments and further explanations of different implementation choices for $\mathcal{P}$ and $\mathcal{Q}$ in Sec.\ref{Section_4_3_2}.
+\paragraph{Lifting and Recovery.} We consider several choices for \(\mathcal{P}\) and \(\mathcal{Q}\), and evaluate their effects in Section~\ref{Section_4_3_2}.
+Unless otherwise stated, SKNO uses a pointwise linear layer for the separated lifting map in Eq.~(1), which balances representation flexibility and computational efficiency.
+For recovery, we use an MLP-based projection whose final linear layer implements the quadrature over \(D_p\).
+This choice keeps the lifting/recovering modules comparable to common NO implementations, so that the main architectural difference lies in the proposed \((d+1)\)-dimensional evolution.

-\paragraph{$d+1$ Dimensional Signal Propagation on $D_x$} As illustrated in Fig.\ref{fig:arc_D_x}, we employ $(L-1)$ global propagators and one last local propagator for modeling the underlying $d+1$ dimensional function evolution in $D_x$.
+\paragraph{Signal propagation on $D_x$.} As illustrated in Figure~\ref{fig:arc_D_x}, we employ $(L-1)$ global propagators and one last local propagator for modeling the underlying $(d+1)$-dimensional function evolution on $D_x$.

-\paragraph{Spectral Convolution Operator} In the Schrödingerisation process \cite{23:schroedingerisation_JIN} like Example \ref{example_1} and \ref{example_2}, different differential operators with respect to $x$ (e.g. $\partial_x$, $\partial_{xx}$, ...) can be represented by a complex diagonal matrix in Fourier domain of $x$ according to the properties of Fourier Transform.